 Inserting an Administration DN into /etc/ldap.conf

 An alternative to allowing anonymous searches on your Active Directory is to allow the nss_ldap routines to bind as an administrator DN to your directory and perform searches in privileged mode.
 To do this, insert the following lines in your /etc/ldap.conf file:

-You should be used to the "
+You should be used to the "" thing by now.